tuffy/emuman/README.md

 Since adding software requires knowing its name in MESS, this is an easy way to find that name.

+The list can be filtered the same way as the MAME list, described above.

 ## Adding New ROMs for a Software List

 Given a source directory of raw unzipped ROMs, a target directory,